Contents

 Travel requests might need to be routed to the travel desk after the manager approves the purchase request.

-However, the standard request might need to go to a buyer to review and convert that into a purchase order.
+However, the standard request might need to go to a buyer to review and convert into a purchase order.

 By having different requisition types, the system allows you to have a different process for each requisition type.

-Approval workflows
+Approval Workflows

 With the approval workflows, you can route a purchase request to different stakeholders for approval.